Sergey7198/QaMadnessTask/README.md

 Main automation tests are stored in "src/test/java/com/englishdom"

-Tests can be launched by TestNG.
-In case of Maven - there is the tag "suiteXmlFiles" in pom.xml file that defines the main tesng file with classes for launching.
+You can run tests using TestNG or Maven.
+Tests divided into groups, so can be easily run by Maven e.g. using command "mvn test -Dgroups=ApiTests" or "mvn test -Dgroups=LoginTests".
+Added tesng.xml files, so that you can run whole class for example

 This tesng file is not created yet because there were no need for that and not required.

 To run the tests locally on your laptop you need to :